vineyard-bloom/vineyard-users/README.md

 1. **User Manager** - Provides basic initialization and storage of User and Session entities.

-2. **User Service** - Provides User web service features, mostly revolving around authentication and session management.
+2. **User Service** - Provides user web service features.
+Depends on the User Manager.